 A gusset plate connects beams and girders to columns, and it can be fastened using bolts, rivets, welding, or a combination of the three.
 You can fix a gusset plate using these steps:

 When done properly, this should replace the original gusset plate’s strength.

 If you can’t repair your own roof, don’t despair.
 Hiring a professional can actually be more time-efficient and cost-effective in the long run.
 At Legacy Service, we’re always willing and able to help out a customer in need.
-All you have to do is contact us at 215-798-9790 and let us know what the problem is.
-We’ll send out a consultant to assess the damage and determine the best way to go about the repairs.
+We’ll send out a consultant who will talk to you about a roof replacement.

 Reasons you should hire a professional when it comes to repairing a bowing roof include:

 If your roof is sagging between trusses, there are multiple ways you can go about repairing it.
 The one thing you don’t want to do, though, is leave it alone.
-Remember that you can always contact us here at Legacy Service when it comes to repairing your roof.
 We believe that your roof should protect your home and family, and that means taking care of it throughout its entire lifespan.
-We’ll also provide service (including installation, replacement, and repair) for siding, windows, doors, and gutters.
+We’ll also provide service (including installation and replacement) for siding, windows, doors, and gutters.
 No matter what you need for your home exterior, our team will be able to help you.
-Learn more about fixing your sagging roof by giving us a call at 215-798-9790 or filling out a contact form here.
+Learn more about roofing replacement by giving us a call at 215-798-9790 or filling out a contact form here.